Click the links below for information from our latest phonics workshops [Autumn 2023]:

 Our phonics mats [see below] support children with their reading, writing and spelling.
 You can click the tab on the left hand side of this page to download these.

 We are very proud of our children’s handwriting and take particular care in our handwriting style.
 Formal teaching of handwriting is carried out regularly and systematically to ensure Key Stage targets are met.
 We use “Letter-join’s” online handwriting resource and lesson planner as the basis of our handwriting, as it covers all the requirements of the National Curriculum.
 Although we use the fonts described below when explicitly teaching handwriting, we recognise that children are exposed to a variety of fonts when reading text.
-Therefore, around Hartford Infant School there will be different fonts used on displays etc.
+Therefore, around Hartford Infant and Preschool there will be different fonts used on displays etc.

 In Reception and Year 1, we use the font Letter-join Air No-lead.
 This is an unjoined font, without lead in lines that teaches our children appropriate ‘hooks’ ready for joining in Year 2.